-I had a situation where I opted to optimize Rails controller code before I had to, but I think it was the correct decision, I will tell you why after the code snippets:
+I had a situation where I opted to optimize Rails controller code before I had to, but I think it was the correct decision, but first the code snippets:

 def accept_client_credentials_grant org_options = OrganizationOptions.find_by!(uuid: params[:uuid]) response = OauthAccessGrant.create_and_update_client_credentials(org_options, grant_params) render json: response end

 def accept_grant org_options = OrganizationOptions.find_by!(uuid: params[:uuid]) case params[:grant][:grant_type] when "client_credentials" response = OauthAccessGrant.create_and_update_client_credentials(org_options, grant_params) else StandardError.new("OAuth Grant Type Not Supported") end render json: response end

 In the code examples above I ended up switching the

 accept_grant and then used a case statement as a proxy to determine what the app should do based on the

 grant_type that was sent to the app through

 This controller was an OAuth controller, which has established workflows.
 I was only building this OAuth server to handle one workflow, but given that the app I built on has many different customers, many of which have unique auth needs, I felt it made sense to add this proxy now.

 This early optimization prevents the situation of a different developer needing to update this method later on and not knowing what the value for

 grant_type would exactly look like.
 For all they know the param value could be “Client Credentials”, “CLIENT_CREDENTIALS” or any number of other options.
 Given that I knew of future potential workflows in advance and could see a future issue for other developers, I chose to optimize this code early, but in my opinion not prematurely.